Fin-RATE: A Real-world Financial Analytics and Tracking Evaluation Benchmark for LLMs on SEC Filings: Detailed Corpus and Task Statistics

+Our dataset comprises 43 publicly traded companies spanning seven major industry sectors, providing diverse representation across the U.S. economy.
+Table~\ref{tab:sector-summary} provides a high-level summary of sector distribution.
+The Energy sector is the most represented with 10 companies.
+The Basic Materials sector follows with 7 companies, while Technology and Services sectors each contribute 5-6 companies to the dataset.
+This distribution ensures adequate representation of both capital-intensive industries (Energy, Basic Materials) and knowledge-intensive sectors (Technology, Healthcare), enabling comprehensive evaluation of financial analysis capabilities across diverse business environments.

 The geographic location of a company's headquarters provides a crucial dimension for understanding its operational environment, regulatory framework, and potential regional economic linkages.
-To analyze the geographical distribution of companies in our dataset, we tallied the states where they registered their headquarters.
-We extracted the geographic information directly from the official website of the U.S. Securities and Exchange Commission (SEC) to ensure data accuracy and authority.
-Figure~\ref{fig:company-location-distribution} presents the distribution of company headquarters across U.S. states.
+To analyze the geographical distribution of companies in our dataset, we extract headquarters information from official SEC records.
+Among the 43 companies in Fin-RATE, 39 have identifiable U.S. state-level headquarters, while four are non-U.S. registrants and are excluded from the state-level distribution.
+Figure~\ref{fig:company-location-distribution} shows the distribution of these 39 companies across U.S. states.
+Figure~\ref{fig:company-scale-distribution} shows the distribution of the 43 companies by SEC filing status, providing an overview of the company-scale composition in our dataset.